FedEx Shipping Rates for WooCommerce and Shopify

 Configuring shipping rate for your WooCommerce store

-It is really important to make sure that your customers do not face any problem while choosing the shipping option.
+It is really important to make sure that your customers do not face any problems while choosing the shipping option.
 If you offer shipping rates that are either too costly or are simply not convenient for them, then it might drive them away.
 Thus, it becomes very crucial to make sure that the shipping options are favorable to them as well.

 One more thing to notice is that even if you offer all the shipping services, they might be able to see only a few of the services on the WooCommerce checkout page.
 This usually happens because the location of the customer’s address is not serviceable using some FedEx shipping services.
 To put it simply, these locations simply do not qualify for the particular FedEx service.
 Here is an example of a screenshot of the checkout cart.